hurrhnn/raplayer/README.md

 ```
 ## Known issues

+ - **Server mode in raplayer does not work in Windows and MacOS environments.**
- - When building a source from MacOSX to a build script, it is not built at once (must be done two times).
+ - ~~When building a source from MacOS to a build script, it is not built at once (must be done two times).~~ - Fixed.
- - When running in pipe mode from server mode, pcm data length is not displayed as "STDIN" when connecting clients in some environments.
+ - ~~When running in pipe mode from server mode, pcm data length is not displayed as "STDIN" when connecting clients in some environments.~~ - Fixed.

 ## License